03/2023 - Access to shore leave for seafarers

 Companies, owners and masters of ships are reminded of the requirement under the Maritime Labour Convention 2006 (MLC, 2006) for approval of shore leave, which states that;

 “Seafarers shall be granted shore leave to benefit their health and well-being and consistent with the operational requirements of their positions”.
 (MLC, 2006, Regulation 2.4, Paragraph2).

-Companies are responsible for crew health, safety, and wellbeing.
+Companies are responsible for seafarer health, safety, and wellbeing.
 Shore leave and access to shore-based welfare facilities is key to seafarer physical and mental health recovery and reduces risks of fatigue.

-AMSA expects that companies strongly consider the benefits to seafarer wellbeing and recovery when assessing the risks of allowing shore leave to crews.
+AMSA expects that companies strongly consider the benefits to seafarer wellbeing and recovery when assessing the risks of allowing shore leave.
 AMSA reminds companies that the decision to grant shore leave should not be based on financial implications.

-AMSA Port State Control officers may take action when there are clear grounds to believe the master or officers in charge of ships have not complied with the requirements as set out in the MLC 2006, for seafarer shore leave.
+AMSA Port State control officers may take action when there are clear grounds to believe the master or officers in charge of ships have not complied with the requirements as set out in the MLC 2006, for seafarers to access shore leave.

-A list of Australian Welfare providers can be found on the Australian Seafarers Welfare Council website.
+A list of Port Welfare Committees and Australian Welfare providers can be found on the Australian Seafarers Welfare Council website.